 My name is Devon Schoumacher and I’m thrilled to be here at Community Montessori.

 I received my undergraduate degree from Midway College in traditional education K-5.
 I taught for 10 years in a traditional education setting, beginning with the 3rd and 4th grades, and later moving to kindergarten, which was my happy place.
 In 2011, I went back to school to earn my master’s in Montessori 3-6 from Xavier University.
 With every course I took, I fell more in love with the Montessori philosophy.
-After earning my master’s, I taught in the pre-primary for nine years.
-I’m now thrilled to begin this new chapter in my career as the Pre-Primary Lead teacher at Community Montessori.
+After earning my master’s, I taught in pre-primary for 13 years.
+I’m now entering my 23rd year of teaching and my 4th year as the Pre-Primary Lead teacher at Community Montessori.

 In my free time, I enjoy working out at home and spending time with family.
 I have three children.
-One is now a high schooler and the other two will be joining me at Community Montessori.
+Two are now in high school and the other one is here with me at Community Montessori.

 My name is Amy Hamant and I am a teaching assistant in the pre-primary classroom in the morning.
 I spend the afternoon with the 3 – 4 year old children who are staying for lunch and napping in “The Nest”.
 I have a degree in Social Work from Northern Kentucky University and have always worked in some capacity with children.
 Since 2001, I have worked in a Montessori School environment.
 In the summer, I teach art camps for children.
 I live in Fort Thomas with my husband.
 We enjoy hiking, biking, art and travel.